mjordan/islandora_repository_reports/README.md

 ## Introduction

-A Drupal 8 module that provides a collection of graphical and tabluar reports on various aspects of an Islandora repository.
-This module's goal is to provide Islandora repository administrators with a set of visual reports that work with little, or no, configuration on basic information about their content.
+A Drupal 8 module that provides a collection of reports on various aspects of an Islandora repository.
+This module's goal is to provide Islandora repository administrators with a set of visual reports that work with little, or no, configuration.
 It is not a replacment for Views.

 Reports included in this module are: